mui/material-ui/docs/data/material/guides/composition/composition.md

 ### Forwarding slot props

-To properly combine custom props and slot props to forward to Material UI components, use the `mergeSlotProps` utility function.
+Use the `mergeSlotProps` utility function to merge custom props with the slot props.
 If the arguments are functions, they will be resolved before merging.
 The result from the first argument will override the second.

 ```jsx